 I rode in a parade for a few years and, as a float member, I volunteered to help with the headpieces.
 I am no longer associated with that organization, but I am still proud of these pieces.

 The theory was the float with the best head piece got to ride on the special "title float" up in the front of the parade the following year (yeah... ok).
-We never won, but at least one was called out specifically as "a winner" by a local magazine critiquing all the parades that year.
+We never won, but our fishbowl was called out specifically as "a winner" by a local magazine critiquing all the parades that year.
 They didn't have much positive to say about the other floats sooooo (we were ROBBED!).
 There was only one other, that a friend rode on, that we considered legit competition.
-I even offered to buy her headpiece it was so funny!
+I even offered to buy her headpiece because it was so funny!
 But moving on...